-- EDU 4113 Laboratory Practice in Reading Improvement and Remedial Procedures The student learns to administer, score, and interpret a battery of tests used in assessing the reading abilities of a child experiencing reading difficulties.
-The student will prepare a diagnostic reading report which depicts the literacy needs of the child being tested.
-From the diagnosis, the student will write an instructional plan and will teach reading to a child. - EDU 4133 Methods of Teaching Foreign Language This course introduces methods of instruction in foreign language and culture from middle school through high school.
-Materials, planning, and classroom techniques are stressed.
-Concurrent with EDU 4302, Teaching Internship I. - EDU 4212 Secondary Schools Principles and Practices This course emphasizes teaching methods appropriate for use with students in late childhood through adolescence based on developmental theory.
+EDU 4212 Secondary Schools Principles and Practices This course emphasizes teaching methods appropriate for use with students in late childhood through adolescence based on developmental theory.
 The course encompasses the specialized knowledge, dispositions, skills, and commitment needed to successfully teach young adolescents.
 Candidates will be expected to engage in a variety of personal explorations that will enable them to make considered decisions about their potential secondary educators and to develop an understanding of the unique cognitive, behavioral, and affective needs of secondary students.
 It will emphasize the development and implementation of interdisciplinary thematic units and lessons relevant to the adolescent learner, including accommodation strategies for diversity.
 The course will be differentiated according to the need of the candidate.
 Students will focus a majority of their time on issues relevant to secondary education.
 Required field placements in this course will be made according to the candidate's intended licensure area with experiences provided throughout the grade range of the intended licensure area.
-For those students who are required to complete a Maymester experience, the field placement for this course will transition into the Maymester. - EDU 4302 Teaching Internship I Each student will complete 60 clock hours in a classroom at the level for which the candidate is preparing to teach.
+For those students who are required to complete a Maymester experience, the field placement for this course will transition into the Maymester.

+EDU 4302 Teaching Internship I Each student will complete 60 clock hours in a classroom at the level for which the candidate is preparing to teach.
 Students will begin the semester as a teacher's aid and progress to teaching lessons in the classroom setting.
 A complete list of practicum requirements and expectations are printed in the Practicum Handbook.
-Prerequisite: Admission to the Pat Walker Teacher Education Program. - EDU 4311 Teaching Internship II This portion of the teacher preparation program provides candidates with one full semester of teaching experience and regular seminars to address issues such as diversity, management practices, professionalism, and career development.
-The experience includes observation and teaching, with the cadet ultimately being given full responsibility for the educational setting for no less than 2 weeks.
+Prerequisite: Admission to the Pat Walker Teacher Education Program.

+EDU 4310 Internship II for K-6 Elementary Teachers (10 hours) This portion of the teacher preparation program provides candidates with one full semester of teaching experience and regular seminars to address issues such as diversity, management practices, professionalism, and career development.
+The experience includes observation and teaching, with the intern ultimately being given full responsibility for the educational setting for no less than 2 weeks.
 The experience is collaborative with team supervision provided by school personnel and university faculty.
-Prerequisite: Admission to the Pat Walker Teacher Education Program and approval of the Teacher Education Council. - EDU 4403 Educational Assessment Basic principles of educational assessment and measurement will be discussed for both formal and informal measures.
-Accommodations for special needs students will be addressed.
-Students will be expected to develop and review a variety of assessment measures suitable for use in an inclusive classroom by synthesizing human development with theory and practice.
-Prerequisite: Admission to the Pat Walker Teacher Education Program.
+Prerequisites: Admission to the Pat Walker Teacher Education Program, passage of the Praxis II Content Area Test and approval of the Teacher Education